Michael J. Rovine

 1997-1998: Visiting Professor, Department of Developmental Psychology, University of Amsterdam

-1991-Present: Associate Professor of Human Development, Department of Human Development and Family Studies, College of Health and Human Development, The Pennsylvania State University
+1991-2007: Associate Professor of Human Development, Department of Human Development and Family Studies, College of Health and Human Development, Penn State University

-1992-2004: Associate Director, Center for Developmental and Health Research Methodology, College of Health and Human Development, The Pennsylvania State University
+1992-2004: Associate Director, Center for Developmental and Health Research Methodology, College of Health and Human Development, Penn State University

-1993-1994: Acting Director, Center for Developmental and Health Research Methodology, College of Health and Human Development, The Pennsylvania University
+1993-1994: Acting Director, Center for Developmental and Health Research Methodology, College of Health and Human Development, Penn State University

-1990-1993: Research Associate, Center for Developmental and Health Research Methodology, College of Health and Human Development, The Pennsylvania State University
+1990-1993: Research Associate, Center for Developmental and Health Research Methodology, College of Health and Human Development, Penn State University

-1984-1991: Assistant Professor of Human Development, Department of Human Development and Family Studies, College of Health and Human Development, The Pennsylvania State University
+1984-1991: Assistant Professor of Human Development, Department of Human Development and Family Studies, College of Health and Human Development, Penn State University

 Rovine, M. J., & Molenaar, P. C. M. (2005).
 Relating factor models for longitudinal data to quasi-simplex and NARMA models.
 Multivariate Behavioral Research, 40(1), 83-115.